Step One: Clean Off Contaminants and Corrosives

-How to Store your Tent Correctly
+How To Store a Tent Correctly

-Here’s how it’s done in three simple steps:
+Here’s how to store a tent properly in three simple steps:

 Step 1: Clean your Tent